Medically reviewed on December 5, 2017

 Chloroquine is an anti-malaria medicine that works by interfering with the growth of parasites in the red blood cells of the human body.

 Parasites that cause malaria typically enter the body through the bite of a mosquito.
 Malaria is common in areas such as Africa, South America, and Southern Asia.

 Chloroquine is used to treat and to prevent malaria.
 Chloroquine is also used to treat amebiasis (infection caused by amoebae).

 Chloroquine may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you have a history of vision changes or damage to your retina caused by chloroquine or similar anti-malaria medications.
+You should not use chloroquine if you have a history of vision changes or damage to your retina caused by chloroquine or similar anti-malaria medications.